 Barry works in private practice with his wife, Therese MacDonald, who also practices as a Registered Clinical Counsellor, a Registered Nurse, and specializes in health and wellness.
 The combination of her counselling and nursing background provide her with a deep understanding of how the body participates and is influenced by stress.
 Therese’s practical approach incorporates teaching effective coping skills to address life stressors, developing transformative insight into behaviours, and assisting people to shift their gaze toward creating the experiences they desire in life.

 Together, Barry and Therese are a powerful team, assisting individuals, couples, and families to build stronger and more vibrant relationships.
-They work in the Surrey - White Rock area of British Columbia and are available for consultation by telephone or in person.
+They work in the Surrey - White Rock area

-Click here to read more about Barry and Therese's services.
+Click here to read more about Barry and Therese's

 |